Best Comedy Films List

 lot of areas rather than just a single one.
 The characters are likeable, and there are many wacky ones.

-The only non-Pink Panther film between Peter Sellers and Blake Edwards, The Party is different and unexpected.
+The only non-Pink Panther film by Peter Sellers and Blake Edwards, The Party is different and unexpected.

 Although brownfaced to play an Indian, Peter Sellers is funny, and he's wacky in a quiet way by making a mistake